GregoryGreen/NashvilleHousing/README.md

 1. Remove irrelevant data
 2. Deduplicate your data (used join to fill out any empty data)
 3. Deal with missing data
-4. Create new columns to separate the Addresse, City, and State (using parsename and altering the entire table)
+4. Create new columns to separate the Address, City, and State (using parsename and altering the entire table)